Kids are so far removed from the production of food these days that they have no idea where food comes from or what it takes to produce it.

 Why is it important to know where my food comes from?

 I make my own flour for my Little Sprouts by buying wheat berries from a local farm and grinding it in a wheat grinder.
 I have a Nutrimill.

 To ensure they have the most nutritious food possible.
 I make pancakes, muffins, cookies, and most of their other bread products here as well.
 Most of these foods are 100% whole wheat from freshly ground flour.

 I do use some unbleached organic white flour in their pizza crust, some cookies, and I use it for pie crust and a few other things, but well over half of their bread products are made with flour I grind myself.
-I use store bought pasta, tortillas, crackers and some cereals.
-Click here to see my recipe for bread.
+I use store-bought pasta, tortillas, crackers and some cereals.

 Why do I go to all the trouble to make their food from scratch?
 Our food supply is full of GMOs, pesticides, herbicides, preservatives, and other chemicals.
 So much that it is literally killing us.